TOP 200 FLORIDA TOURIST ATTRACTIONS

 3708 Patten Ave, Ellenton, FL 34222.
 Tel: 941-723-4536.
 The memorial is a pre-Civil War mansion, the only surviving plantation house in south Florida.

 46 6th St, Apalachicola, FL 32320.
 Tel: 850-653-9347.
 Dr. Gorrie is considered the father of modern air conditioning.
 This museum has exhibits of his early experiments and Apalachicola memorabilia.

 - Jungle Island,

 1111 Parrot Jungle Trail, Miami, Florida 33132.
 Tel: 305-400-7000.
-This historic attraction is home to 2,000 varieties of tropical plants and 1,100 tropical birds that are allowed to fly free.
+Famous place where birds fly around without cages.
+It has more than 2,000 varieties of tropical plants and 1,100 tropical birds.

 - Jungle Queen Riverboat,

 801 Seabreeze Blvd., Fort Lauderdale, FL 33316.
 Tel:954-462-5596.
 You can enjoy day tours of the Fort Lauderdale waterways and also go on dinner cruises past the homes of the rich and famous.